LONG BIO.... (SHORT ONE DOWN BELOW)

 I’ve had the pleasure of sharing the stage with artists such as Kacey Musgraves, James Otto, Love and theft, Collective Soul, Diamond Rio, Restless Heart, Andy Griggs, Jake Owen, Crystal Gayle, and so many more..

 Due to where I’ve been and where I’m going during my time on this planet, I have volunteered with “Big Brothers and Big Sisters”, the local lunch buddy program, CASA (Court Appointed Special Advocate for children in the court system), and a voice for Domestic Violence.
-I am also going to be 4th generation in the Auctioneering Business as of June 2019.
+I am also a 3rd generation Auctioneer.
+Nothing is more satisfying that giving to those who need it.

 My heart is bigger than my body and I love to leave pieces of me wherever I can.
 I’m a passionately driven funny person who writes from a place I know.
 The Heart.
 The Heart of a Tiger.